commitern1950/docs/docs/website/turbowarp-blocks.md

 :::warning
 Every block beyond this warning is **incompatible** with Scratch.
 Projects that using them **can not** be uploaded to the Scratch website.
 If you don't use any TurboWarp-exclusive blocks, then there should be no issue with making your project in TurboWarp and uploading it to Scratch.

 **We do not recommend using these blocks.
-No new blocks will be added in the forseeable future**.
+New blocks will be added in the forseeable future**.
 :::

 ## last key pressed {#last-key-pressed}